Muhideenthegreat/FDSFE_MMustapha/HW7/readme.md

 ## Bad Plot:
 <img width="768" alt="Screenshot 2023-11-20 at 3 36 53 PM" src="https://github.com/Muhideenthegreat/FDSFE_MMustapha/assets/73912076/277d9880-cab7-459f-b322-d81687c175c2">

-- The axes are not clearly labeled, it is not clear what the x-axis and y-axis represent.
+- The x-axis is not labeled.
+It is not clear what the x-axis represents.
-- The data points are not evenly spaced(clustered), this makes it difficult to compare the values of the data points.
+- The data points are not evenly spaced(cluttered), this makes it difficult to compare the values of the data points.
 - The axes are not scaled correctly.
-- The symbols used to represent the data points are too large and not aesthetically pleasing.
-The colors and symbols are garish and unpleasant to look at.